royanger/react-ts-loaders/README.md

 This will define the secondary foreground color for the loader.
 This will make it into a duotone variation.
 The `altColor` can be defined the same way as `color` above.

+### `size`

+This number should represent a percent, just without the % sign.
+It will increase of decrease the size of the loader appropriately.

+Examples:

+-  `size={200}` - The loader will be 200% default size
+-  `size={50}` - The loader will be 50% default size

 ## Credit

 At this time, all of the loaders used in this package from from Loading.io and can be found at [Loading.io Pure CSS Loader](https://loading.io/css/).
 These is a great resource and all of the code has been released under the CCO License.